 What Does Trainual Cost?
 (Trainual Pricing)

-Trainual offers two different pricing plans, called Pro and Premium.
+Trainual offers two different pricing plans, called Train and Scale.
 You can pay monthly or annually for either plan.

-The Pro plan costs $119/month (paid monthly) or $99/month (paid annually).
+The Train plan costs $124/month (paid monthly) or $99/month (paid annually).
 In this plan, you get the following features:

 - Unlimited Subjects, Topics, Steps, & Tests